A Tax Season Timeline & Deadlines Guide for Preparers

 When does tax season begin?

 Tax season begins in late January.
-The specific date can vary from year to year but the starting date usually falls between January 20th and January 31st.
+The specific date can vary from year to year, but the starting date usually falls between January 20th and January 31st.
 While this date represents the start of the IRS accepting tax returns, for tax preparers, the preparation for the season begins before then.
+Tax preparers typically gain momentum at the end of September and are in full preparation mode by October.

 When is tax season over?